repowiserepowise

 3. Symbol Extraction: It identifies every class, function, and module.

-4. LLM Synthesis: It sends the gathered metadata (not the entire source code, to save tokens) to an LLM to generate a human-readable (and AI-consumable) summary of the architecture.
+4. LLM Synthesis (skipped with --no-prose): It sends the gathered metadata (not the entire source code, to save tokens) to an LLM to generate a human-readable (and AI-consumable) summary of the architecture.

 See auto-generated docs for FastAPI to understand what repowise produces at scale.